AditiN2003/COMS-228/README.md

 # HW 2

 This involves implementing sorting algorithms to find the median coordinate point from a set of 2D integer points in a coordinate plane.
+# HW 3

+This homework implements the StoutList class extending AbstractSequentialList along with inner classes for iterators.
+The list is a doubly-linked list with dummy nodes for head and tail.
+Each node stores up to a fixed, positive even number of data elements.
+Specific rules govern the addition and removal of elements.